Chameleon: Adaptive Fault Tolerance for Distributed Training via Real-time Policy Selection: Performance Modeling

 Therefore, the optimization goal can be simplified to maximizing the throughput of each duration between two faults, which can be expressed as:

-It is worth noting that for the first state $\mathcal{S}_1$, its throughput can be determined by the initial training configuration, which has various work to discuss, such as apla~\cite{Zheng2022Alpa}, and we omit the discussion here.
+Note that for the first state $\mathcal{S}_1$, its throughput can be determined by the initial configuration, which has various work to discuss, such as Alpa~\cite{Zheng2022Alpa}, and we omit the discussion here.

 For the number of processed samples $S_i$, it can be calculated as follows: